 Reporting a crime

 No crime is too trivial to report.
-It may appear to be a minor crime but it can still be very upsetting.
-The police understand this and will take you and your case seriously.
+It might seem to be a minor crime but it can still be very upsetting.
+The police will take you and your case seriously.

 If you are a victim of crime, or if you have witnessed a crime, you should contact the police as soon as possible.

-Once you have reported a crime, the police will ask you if you would like your contact details to be passed to Victim Support NI.
+Once you report a crime, the police will pass your contact details to Victim Support NI.
 Victim Support NI is an independent local charity, working with victims of crime or abuse.

-If you're are ok with this, Victim Support NI will contact you to offer help and support.
-If you do not want your name passed on you should tell the police officer who is dealing with your case.
+They will contact you to offer help and support.
+If you don't want your name passed on, you should tell the police officer dealing with your case.

 Even if you don't report the crime to the police, you can still contact Victim Support NI for help and support.

 The police may ask you to make a statement.
-To do this an officer will ask you a number of questions to find out exactly what happened.
+To do this an officer will ask you questions to find out what happened.
 The police realise that talking about what has happened can be difficult.

 The police will update you within 10 days and tell you whether a suspect has been identified.
-If there is no suspect or there is not enough evidence, the investigation may be closed.
+If there is no suspect or there is not enough evidence, they might close the investigation.

-For less serious crimes, the police may deal with the case through ‘police discretion’, which means that it does not have to go to court.
+For less serious crimes, the police may deal with the case through ‘police discretion’.
+This means the case does not have to go to court.